finnjames/search-lights/README.md

 "bracket-pair-colorizer-2.unmatchedScopeColor": "#FF4551",
 ```

-Also, if you want to be weird like me, try switching the side bar to the right:
+Also, I like working with the side bar on the right:
 ``` json
 "workbench.sideBar.location": "right",
 ```